cwatson1998/cis-6730-hw-spin/announcement.md

 Part 2: A file `HW2_2.pml` that contains your modified Promela code (an explicit indication of the modification would be nice), a brief explanation of the modification and why it is necessary (in a comment at the bottom of the file).
 Also submit a `.txt` file containing the output of spin when invoked using the `-run` flag.
 You can easily generate such a `.txt` file by running `spin -run -f HW2_2.pml > HW2_2_output.txt`.

-Part 3 (Optional): Your code, Spin's output, and a brief explanation of the algorithm and the sacrificed property (if any).
+Part 3 (Optional): Your code, Spin's output, and a brief explanation of the algorithm and the sacrificed properties (if any).

 ### Hints